teaching-on-testbeds/hello-fabric/prepare.md

 git clone https://github.com/teaching-on-testbeds/hello-fabric
 ```

-Then, in the file browser on the left side, open the `hello-fabric/notebooks/hello_fabric.ipynb` notebook.
-Double-click on this notebook to open it.
+Then, in the file browser on the left side, open the `hello-fabric` directory and then double-click on the `hello_fabric.ipynb` notebook to open it.

 If you are prompted about a choice of kernel, you can accept the Python3 kernel.